illinois-dres-aitg/atta-msaa-iaccessible2/README.md

    hand-edited tests with the generated tests.
 This is a known issue which we'll hopefully fix soon.

-1. COpy updated test files to ```wai-aria``` directory
+3. COpy updated test files to ```wai-aria``` directory

 ```
 cp temp/* wai-aria
 ```

-1. Having done the above, you'll have a local copy of the regenerated tests.
+4. Having done the above, you'll have a local copy of the regenerated tests.
 To get them added to the official repo, you'll need to do a pull request for the upstream (w3c's official) web-platform-tests repo.

-HTH.